The Pursuit of Crappyness.

 I guess dog lovers think this is funny?
 Like Hurricane Katrina was funny to New Orleans.

-Owen Wilson plays newspaper columnist, John Grogan (the same name as the author of the idiotic book of the same name – a special kind of conceit going on there, I’m sure); Jennifer Aniston is his writer wife, named… Jennifer, who is only a writer until it doesn’t matter any more in the script.
+Wilson is newspaper columnist, John Grogan (the same name as the author of the idiotic book of the same name – a special kind of conceit going on there, I’m sure); Aniston is his writer wife, named… Jennifer, who is only a writer until it doesn’t matter any more in the script.

 Grogan buys his wife a puppy, names it Marley after Bob, to distract her from wanting a child; “something other than you that she has to take care of.”
 Dog then creates expensive, insensate havoc, mistaken for comedy by people who laugh at fart jokes: dragging restaurant tables, eating furniture, carpet, clothes, wrecking screen doors, breaking everything, eating Jennifer’s necklace, barking incessantly, pissing and shitting wherever it wants to…